livingdocsIO/documentation/content/enterprise/guides/copy-documents/copy-documents-between-projects.md

 #### Request

-When calling the `importDocumentAndMedia()` function you need to provide the (destination) `projectId` and (destination) `userId`, along with information about the source document and server.
+When calling the `importDocumentAndMedia()` function you need to provide the (destination) `projectId` and `userId` of the user who will become the owner of the copied document, along with information about the source document and server.
 The source `documentId` and `projectId` are mandatory, while the `channelId` is optional.
 The source server data, `customerId` and `environment`, should be taken from the server config.
 If you have already loaded the `documentVersion` from the source project you can pass it through as `sourceDocumentVersion` which saves on a database query.
 There is also a `verifyDocumentCreatePermissions` property, which allows you to pass a function to verify that the user has permission to create the document.
 This hook receives the new `documentVersion` after it has been created and transformed.
 The hook must throw and error to prevent the document from being commited to the database.

 ```js
 const importReport = await server.features.api('li-import').importDocumentAndMedia({